PedroBMedeiros/P2-Anteaters/README.md

 For the past few weeks we have been researching how to meet our goals, with the REST API, and To-do list and we finally feel like we have got close to the level that we wanted.

-Tickets are being created for using API's and like the Crossover API portion of the the requiremnts, and future ideas for enhancement
+Tickets are being created for using API's and like the Crossover API portion of the the requiremnts, and future ideas for enhancement.
+Deployment on to Mr. Mortensen's hardware is now in progress.

 ## Bubble Sort Lab